 A classic example?
 Sheriff Brackett from “Halloween.”
 When the sheriff is warned about an escaped murderer wreaking havoc around town, he scoffs, telling the character warning him that “I have a feeling you’re way off on this.”
 As with many other non-believers in the horror canon, karma ensures that the sheriff is ultimately punished for his failure to act.

 You probably know where I’m going with this one, right?
 Yup: it's time to talk about third-party cookie deprecation.
-I know, I know, cookie loss has been delayed until 2024 (after previously being delayed to 2022, after previously being delayed…) But consumers and regulators alike want marketers to transition to more privacy-friendly targeting methods ASAP.
+I know, I know, cookie loss has been delayed until next year (after previously being delayed to 2022, after previously being delayed…) But consumers and regulators alike want marketers to transition to more privacy-friendly targeting methods ASAP.
 Right now, advertisers have the opportunity to explore a world of existing privacy-friendly advertising solutions, rather than being forced to implement them without any prior experience.
 So even if you’re not in denial about third-party cookie loss, it pays not to procrastinate.

 Don’t be a Sheriff Bracket: start testing and learning with solutions like contextual and geo-based targeting now!
 By getting a head start, you’ll protect yourself from falling into the bucket of digital advertising procrastinators who risk karmic punishment (or just old-fashioned, non-karmic consequences from consumers and regulators, which might actually be a scarier prospect!).